Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/README.md

   - Interactive data table with in-depth representation of Covid-19 data
 - Confirmed cases and deaths numbers
   - Provided by _Our World in Data_ and sourced from Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU).
-- Hospitalizations and intensive care unit (ICU) admissions
+- Hospitalizations and intensive care unit (ICU) admissions (Switch table to Totals)
   - Provided by _Our World in Data_ and sourced from reputable sources like European Centre for Disease Prevention and Control (ECDC), government of the United Kingdom;
-- Testing for COVID-19
+- Testing for COVID-19 (Switch table to Totals)
   - This data is collected by the _Our World in Data_ team from official reports
-- Vaccinations against COVID-19
+- Vaccinations against COVID-19 (Switch table to Totals)
   - This data is collected by the _Our World in Data_ team from official reports

 ### Features Left to Implement